-- 1049 Commands are provided to allow a Management Controller to initialize, control, and regulate 1050 Management Controller packet flow across the NC-SI, configure channel filtering, and to interrogate the 1051 operational status of the Network Controller.
-As interface master, the Management Controller is the 1052 initiator of all commands, and the Network Controller responds to commands. - 1053 6.3.1.1 Instance IDs
+- 1336 Commands are provided to allow a Management Controller to initialize, control, and regulate - 1337 Management Controller packet flow across the sideband interface, configure channel filtering, and to - 1338 interrogate the operational status of the Network Controller.
+As interface master, the Management - 1339 Controller is the initiator of all commands, and the Network Controller responds to commands, but may - 1340 also generated AENs if enabled...

+1341 6.3.1.1 Instance IDs

-The command protocol uses a packet field called the Instance ID (IID).
+- The command protocol uses a packet field called the Instance ID (IID).
 IID numbers are 8-bit values that shall range from 0x01 to 0xFF.
 IIDs are used to uniquely identify instances of a command, to improve the robustness of matching responses to commands, and to differentiate between new and retried commands.
-The Network Controller that receives a command handles the IID in the following ways:

-- It returns the IID value from the command in the corresponding response. - If the IID is the same as the IID for the previous command, it recognizes the command as a 'retried' command rather than as a new instance of the command.
+The Network Controller that receives a command handles the IID in the following ways: - It returns the IID value from the command in the corresponding response. - If the IID is the same as the IID for the previous command, it recognizes the command as a 'retried' command rather than as a new instance of the command.
 It is expected that the 'retried' command contains the same command type value in the Control Packet Type field.
 The NC behavior when a 'retried' command type does not match the original command type is outside the scope of this specification. - If a retried command is received, the Network Controller shall return the previous response.
-Depending on the command, the Network Controller can accomplish this either by holding the previous response data so that it can be returned, or, if re-executing the command has no side effects (that is, the command is idempotent), by re-executing the command operation and returning that response. - When an IID value is received that is different from the one for the previous command, the Network Controller executes the command as a new command. - When the NC-SI Channel first enters the Initial State, it clears any record of any prior requests.
+Depending on the command, the Network Controller can accomplish this either by holding the previous response data so that it can be returned, or, if re-executing the command has no side effects (that is, the command is idempotent), by re-executing the command operation and returning that response. - If the command IID is the same as the IID for the previous command, and the Poll Indication is set, the NC recognizes the command as a 'polling' command rather than as a new instance of the command.
+When polling, the MC is expected to use the command type value of the original command in the Control Packet Type field.
+If there was no command in progress, the NC shall fail the 'polling' command and respond with an error..
+When the NC fails the 'polling' command, the outcome of the original command is indeterminate and is outside the scope of this specification. - If a command with Poll Indication set is received and the original command has been completed, then the Network Controller shall return the response of the completed command.
+If it is still processing the command, it shall return a "Delayed Response" reason code and optionally recommend a next polling time interval. - When an IID value is received that is different from the one for the previous command, the Network Controller executes the command as a new command.

+• • When the NC-SI Channel first enters the Initial State, it clears any record of any prior requests.
 That is, it assumes that the first command after entering the Initial State is a new command and not a retried command, regardless of any IID that it may have received before entering the Initial State.